byzer-org/byzer-lang/docs/en/mlsql-stream.md

 ```

-In real world uou can load kafka source like this:
+In real world you can load kafka source like this:

 ```sql